 “Viva Chile!”
 In the Chilean Mining Rescue, we watched with awe, and huge appreciation for the rescuers when the first miners emerged from their rescue capsule.
 We held off posting or celebrating success until all the miners—and their rescuers—were safely above ground.
 Now, we’ll study the backstories about the after-effects of 69 days underground.
 And, we can reflect on the magnificent Project Management performances of each participant in this most-watched rescue.

 Just look at the many heroes, talented team members, inspiring leaders and willing families and pride-full citizens.
 They were all focused on one objective: Get our miners out safely.
 And it appears our entire World is the stakeholder group.
 Reports continue to surface that this is one of the most-watched web-broadcasted events in history.
 This showed leaders and team members working in synch to successfully manage one of the most-important projects in recent history.
 Ironically, IPMA has been working to certify competent Project Managers and Senior Project Managers in Chile.
 Here is a great opportunity to identify Chile’s own clearly competent and performing end-to-end project managers.
 Most of the rescue team leaders could probably qualify for Senior Project Manager certification, demonstrating mastery in complex projects.

-Was This A Project?
+Was The Chilean Mining Rescue A Project?